 Study 4658-US-202 is the extension study to 201 and continues to assess the long-term safety and efficacy of open-label eteplirsen.
 The four placebo patients were rolled over to open-label eteplirsen at week 24, with six patients on 30 mgs/kg, and six patients on 50 mgs/kg.
-Third biopsies will occur at 48 weeks in the original study 201 treated patients, and at 24 weeks, the same time point, in the original placebo patients.
-6MWT was performed at 32 weeks and 36 weeks, and will continue to be performed every 12 weeks going forward.
+Third biopsies occurred at 48 weeks in the original study 201 treated patients, and at 24 weeks, the same time point, in the original placebo patients.
+6MWT was performed at 32 weeks, 36 weeks, 48 weeks and will continue to be performed every 12 weeks going forward.